AnassAzeroual/ng-offline-lib/projects/ngoffline/README.md

 - [Usage](#Usage)

 ## About
-> this package used to detect offline and online status and show or hide messages based on network status
+> this package used to detect offline/online status and show/hide messages based on network status
 ## Imports

 ```js